jakemcc/jakemccrary.com/source/_posts/2017-12-30-using-clojure-macros-for-nicer-error-handling.markdown

 small chunk of code has numerous `if` branches and quite a bit of nesting.
 All of this makes it hard to read and hurts understanding.

-While adding a new feature to it, I remembered some code [Case](https://github.com/snoe) and me wrote back in late 2015.
+While adding a new feature to it, I remembered some code I wrote with [Case](https://github.com/snoe) back in late 2015.
 Back then we were working on Lumanu and wrote a Clojure macro that we called `halt-on-error->>`.
 This macro worked similarly to `->>`, except it allowed any step in the processing pipeline to halt execution and trigger an error handler.
 We were working on a web crawler at the time, and this macro significantly improved the readability of our data processing pipeline.
 There was a lot of error handling code throughout the web crawler, and this macro helped keep it readable.

 I realized that using a similar macro would make this code easier to follow.
 I recreated `halt-on-error->>` to allow any form to cause it